alterreal/promis-preprocessing/README.md

 # PROMIS Dataset Preprocessing Pipeline

-A specialized Python pipeline for preprocessing and organizing the [PROMIS (Prostate MR Image Segmentation)](https://www.reimagine-pca.org/about-7) Open Access dataset for machine learning pipelines.
-This tool handles DICOM medical imaging data with metadata extraction, series organization, and ML-ready data preparation.
+This is a simple Python pipeline for preprocessing the [PROMIS (Prostate MR Image Segmentation)](https://www.reimagine-pca.org/about-7) dataset.
+It handles DICOM medical imaging data with metadata extraction, series organization, ML-ready data preparation and lesion location priori extraction from MRI and TPM CRFs.

 ## About PROMIS Dataset

 The PROMIS dataset is a prostate MRI dataset available at reasonable request.
-It contains multi-parametric MRI sequences including T2-weighted, DWI, and ADC images from multiple patients.
+It contains multi-parametric MRI sequences including T2-weighted, DWI, and ADC images from 575 patients.

+## About the Location Priori

+Lesion location priori computation depend on the availability of prostate zone segmentation masks, which are not provided here.
+If provided, the location priori will be extracted according to both MRI and TPM CRFs, separately.
+Although lesion location is defined in the TPM CRF according to Barzell Zones, the extracted priori are defined according to the PI-RADS v2 sectors affected by the lesion.
+The conversion from Barzell zones to PI-RADS sectors is done according to the mapping proposed by [Satish et al. (2021)](https://doi.org/10.1016/j.eururo.2021.05.017).
+Because the Barzell zonal system does not distinguish the mid-gland as a separate axial region, the resulting PI-RADS sectors are assigned only to either the apex or the base, effectively splitting the gland along a halved axial axis.

 ## Generalizability